CSL Limited: Acquisition of ZLB Bioplasma AG and Aventis Behring

-Acquisition and merging of Novartis
+Acquisition and merging of Novartis' vaccine business

 In October 2014, Novartis announced its intention to sell its influenza vaccine business, including its development pipeline, to CSL for $275 million.
 CSL merged it into its BioCSL operation.

 In November 2015, BioCSL rebranded the combined business with Novartis Influenza Vaccines as Seqirus [Sek-eer-us], creating the world's second-largest influenza vaccine company.

 In August 2017, the business announced it would acquire Calimmune and its stem cell therapy platform.

-Completed in 2018, Seqirus's Holly Spring, NC, the plant was funded with $59 million from the U.S. government.
+Completed in 2018, Seqirus's plant in Holly Spring, NC was funded with $59 million from the U.S. government.

 in June 2020, CSL announced it would exercise its right to acquire Vitaeris.

 In December 2021, the business announced it would acquire Swiss drugmaker, Vifor Pharma AG, for $11.7 billion.

 In August 2022, CSL rebranded all of its divisions to start with the CSL name.
 Therefore, the divisions became CSL Behring, CSL Plasma, CSL Seqirus, and CSL Vifor.